ladeiko/OnDeallocateX/README.md

 // will deallocate
 // deinit
 // ...

+// Also you can delete observation by: t.removeOnDeallocate(forKey: k)
 ```

 **NOTE**: ```onWillDeallocate``` will be called before deallocation, but real deallocation can be performed later (in case of additional strong references to object).